North Korea and weapons of mass destruction: Highly enriched uranium program

 In 2007, a Bush administration official assessed that, while there was still a "high confidence" that North Korea acquired materials that could be used in a "production-scale" uranium program, there is only a "mid-confidence" level such a production-scale uranium (rather than merely plutonium) program exists.

 Construction of the probable first uranium enrichment facility started in 2002 at a site known as Kangson/Chollima by US intelligence, and could have been completed and developing or operating initial gas centrifuge cascades in 2003.
 The facility was suspected by US intelligence for many years.
 The Pyongsan Uranium Mine and Concentration Plant in Pyongsan is reported to be where uranium ore is turned into yellowcake.

 CNN reported on September 15, 2021, that North Korea is expanding uranium enrichment facility at Yongbyon with 1000 square meter expansion for additional 1000 centrifuges that would increase output of highly enriched uranium by up to 25% yearly and if centrifuges were to be replaced with upgraded centrifuges, increase in HEU production would be substantial according to Jeffrey Lewis, weapons expert and professor at Middlebury Institute of International Studies.

+In April 2026, South Korean Unification Minister Chung Dong-young mentioned a third North Korean uranium enrichment site at Kusong in a parliamentary session.
+The United States subsequently suspended the sharing of satellite imagery of North Korea with the South Korean government, believing this to be a leak of US intelligence information.
+South Korean president Lee Jae Myung later argued the Kusong uranium facility was already known from academic and media reports.